conect2ai/facemask_detection/README.md

 Many people have been using machine learning to create innovative solutions in all areas of science.
 Some models have up to 99% accuracy, and that's very cool, but in general, these models are hefty, and trained for hours or even days on powerful GPUs.
 The challenge we bring today is: how to run such a model on an embedded device?
 In general, these devices have limited processing and memory, and should not have high power consumption.

-With that in mind, [Mariana Azevedo](https://github.com/marianabritoazevedo), [Morsinaldo Medeiros](https://github.com/morsinaldo) and I did a small project to embed a model that detects whether or not a person is wearing a mask from a photo into an Arduino Nano 33 BLE Sense provided by [Edge Impulse](https://edgeimpulse.com), which can be seen in the image as follows.
+With that in mind, [Mariana Azevedo](https://github.com/marianabritoazevedo), [Morsinaldo Medeiros](https://github.com/morsinaldo) and [Thaís Medeiros](https://github.com/thaisaraujom) did a small project to embed a model that detects whether or not a person is wearing a mask from a photo into an Arduino Nano 33 BLE Sense provided by [Edge Impulse](https://edgeimpulse.com), which can be seen in the image as follows.

 <p align='center'>
     <img src='./img/kit.png' width=400>